a11yproject/a11yproject.com/src/posts/2020-08-20-an-indepth-guide-to-aria-roles.md

   - background
 ---

-Thes ARIA specification is divided into predefined categories of attributes, one of which is Roles, and the other being States & Properties.
-ARIA roles, which are covered in this article, are generally used to describe elements that may not exist natively within current HTML standards, have full cross-browser support, or be understood by screen readers and other assistive technologies.
+Thes [ARIA specification](https://www.w3.org/TR/wai-aria-1.1/) is divided into predefined categories of attributes, one of which is Roles, and the other being States & Properties.
+ARIA roles, which are covered in this article, are generally used to describe elements:

+- that may not exist within HTML,
+- which may not have full cross-browser support,
+- which may have implementation gaps in screen readers and other assistive technologies.

 They are also useful in situations where existing HTML markup is written in older HTML standards that do not include newer, more semantic tags.

 ## Usage